 This is what will be rewarded at the time of death.
 That point when our next destination is determined.

-How do we know Jesus is speaking of the time of death rather than some glorious moment sometime in the distant or near future that ecclesiastical sectarian institutions and their teachers have been harping about for the past 2,000 years which has never come?
+How do we know Jesus is speaking of the time of death rather than some glorious moment sometime in the distant or near future that some institutions and their teachers have been promoting for the past 2,000 years which has never come?

-"Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom."This statement clearly indicates that Jesus is speaking of the time of death of the physical body.
+What does 'will not taste death before they see the Son of Man coming in his kingdom' mean?This statement clearly indicates that Jesus is referring to the time of death of the physical body.
 The word "death" here is translated from the Greek word θάνατος (thanatos), which refers to, according to the lexicon, "that separation (whether natural or violent) of the soul and the body by which the life on earth is ended" as well as, "with the implied idea of future misery in hell."